torstenwalter/torstenwalter/README.md

 ### Hi there 👋

 I am a developer who loves coding as much as infrastucture.
-I have a passion for automation in general and love testing.
+I have a passion for automation, testing and solving challenging tasks.

 <dl>